ReallySecureShell/Simple_Encryption_Setup/README.md

 ## 1.0: Pre-Setup

 You <b>cannot</b> encrypt your system while it's in use.
 You must boot into another system to run this script.
-A good choice is to burn a Clonezilla ISO to a USB drive.<br>
+A good choice is to burn a Clonezilla ISO to a USB and boot from that.<br>

 ### Required Packages